apache/dolphinscheduler/docs/en_US/backend-deployment.md

 There are two deployment modes for the backend:

-- 1. automatic deployment
+- automatic deployment
-- 2. source code compile and then deployment
+- source code compile and then deployment

-## 1、Preparations
+## Preparations

 Download the latest version of the installation package, download address： [gitee download](https://gitee.com/easyscheduler/EasyScheduler/attach_files/) or [github download](https://github.com/analysys/EasyScheduler/releases), download escheduler-backend-x.x.x.tar.gz(back-end referred to as escheduler-backend),escheduler-ui-x.x.x.tar.gz(front-end referred to as escheduler-ui)